NDeogratius/VBA/README.md

 This subroutine finds the greatest percentage increase, greatest percentage decrease, and greatest total volume among all tickers and outputs the results.

 ### Output
-When tSubroutine: FindGreatestValues runs successfully each worksheet appears as below
+When the Subroutine: FindGreatestValues runs successfully each worksheet appears as below

 ![image-4](https://github.com/NDeogratius/VBA/assets/117791977/b22f0774-83ce-4a11-8527-f48ad3d66f4b)